dibakash/IITM-PDSA/week_2/lecture_2.md

 - $f(n)$ is $O(g(n))$ means $g(n)$ is an upper bound for $f(n)$

-  - Useful to describe asymptotic worst case running time
+  - Useful to describe asymptotic worst-case running time

 - $f(n)$ is $\Omega (g(n))$ means $g(n)$ is a lower bound for $f(n)$
   - Typically used for a problem as a whole, rather than an individual algorithm